top of page

 ABOUT THE ARTIST

-Laura Thipphawong is a Toronto-based artist, writer, and historian, and has exhibited art and presented her research throughout several galleries and international academic forums.
-A self-taught oil painter since the age of twelve, Laura made her way from small-town northern Ontario to Toronto to pursue a career in the arts.
-She won the 2016 medal from OCAD University with a Bachelor of Arts in Visual and Critical Studies, before attending the University of Toronto where she earned a Master of Arts in Art History.
+Laura Thipphawong is an artist, writer, and historian, and has exhibited art and presented her research throughout several galleries and international academic forums.
+Laura made her way from a small town in northern Ontario to Toronto to pursue a career in the arts, and now holds a medal and a Bachelor of Arts in Visual and Critical studies from OCAD University, and a Master of Arts in Art History from the University of Toronto.
+Her studio practice in oil painting and drawing is representative of her research on the complex narrative symbolism of the psyche in response to various social and emotional factors, with focus on sexuality, horror, folklore, literature, and natural science.

 Home: About

+The academic scrutiny and symbolic representation of emotional experience in my work means having to reconcile oppositional materials, and then evoking the feelings of unsettlement and inner conflict.
 While we are comfortable to separate our personal reality from that which threatens us, no one is a spectator of humanity, and no one is absolved of it.
-I believe that personal evolution and emotional unrest are the truest aspects of humanity, however terrifying and ecstatic, and that the obscurity of the psyche remains the most fascinating subject.
-For this reason, along with a morbid curiosity for the esoteric, I am intent on investigating the liminal space that exists between the (false) dichotomies good and evil, predator and prey, and beauty and the grotesque.
+I believe that personal evolution and emotional unrest are the truest aspects of humanity, however terrifying, and that the obscurity of the psyche remains the most fascinating artistic subject.
+For this reason, I am intent on searching the areas that hinge between the false dichotomies of good and evil, predator and prey, and beauty and the grotesque.

 ARTIST STATEMENT